Retreat Guru Posting Policy

-Please note: If a negative review is in indeed submitted, each center reserves the right to respond to the review.
-The center’s response will be appended to the review so that both sides are equally heard and honoured.
+Please note: If a negative review is in indeed submitted, each organization reserves the right to respond to the review.
+The organization’s response will be appended to the review so that both sides are equally heard and honoured.
 Again, we do not take sides at Retreat Guru when it comes to disputes.
-Whether you are a retreat center owner/teacher or a retreater, we honour and reserve the right for both sides of the story to be told.
+Whether you are a retreat organization owner/teacher or a retreater, we honour and reserve the right for both sides of the story to be told.

-Sometimes people leave a review, and a center either disagrees with it, claims it to be false or flat-out doesn't like it - all of which can lead to a review-dispute.
+Sometimes people leave a review, and an organization either disagrees with it, claims it to be false or flat-out doesn't like it - all of which can lead to a review-dispute.
 In the case of a review disputes there are a few options offered.
 A Retreat Guru employee may go through the review and remove anything that does not comply with the Posting Policy.
-Example- “Everyone at this center is a narcissist!” would be omitted as it is pure-opinion and not based on the participants direct-experience.
+Example- “Everyone at this organization is a narcissist!” would be omitted as it is pure-opinion and not based on the participants direct-experience.

 If a portion (or all) of the review does not match the Posting Policy criteria either the participant may be asked to re-write their review, or the review may be edited by a Retreat Guru employee to meet the posting guidelines (to be based on direct-experience).

-The center will also be offered the opportunity to post a response to the review (if desired).
-This response may be emailed to firstname.lastname@example.org where we will add it on behalf of the center.
+The organization will also be offered the opportunity to post a response to the review (if desired).
+This response may be emailed to email@example.com where we will add it on behalf of the organization.